ngriffiths21/measles-dashboard/src/index.md

 [^9]: WHO, [Measles vaccination coverage data](https://immunizationdata.who.int/global/wiise-detail-page/measles-vaccination-coverage)

-**Large outbreaks overseas have a big impact on local risk of an outbreak.** Even though relatively few people travel internationally, each one transmits some amount of risk of starting an outbreak when they return back home.
-Since measles is so contagious, it is often sufficient for a single person to get infected abroad and then travel to a community with low vaccination.
+**Large outbreaks overseas have a big impact on local risk of an exposure.** Even though relatively few people travel internationally, each one transmits some amount of risk of bringing the disease with them when they return back home.

-Another pattern is seasonal: most cases happen early in the year, typically peaking in winter and spring.
+Another general pattern to emphasize is seasonal: most cases happen early in the year, typically peaking in winter and spring.
 In fact, this year's summer months may have had fewer cases than the first half of the year, but were still quite high compared to the same months in previous years.

-## Prepare for possible scenarios

-Loosely speaking, there are three situations a community might be in.

-Some places see a pattern of **intermittent sparks**.
+What happens after an exposure depends on the local vaccination rate.
+In some areas there is a pattern of **intermittent sparks**.
 For example, here in Boston, it is known that someone with measles visited for a couple days back in June.
-In places like this the vaccination rate is very high, around 95% or even higher.
-Sometimes cases appear, and thinking of each one like a spark, they don't really ignite because nearly everyone they encounter is immune.
+Most neighboring towns have vaccination rates around 95% or even higher.
+In areas like this, sometimes cases appear, and thinking of each one like a spark, they don't really ignite because nearly everyone they encounter is immune.
 Occasionally there may be a tiny cluster that doesn't spread any further.
 This is the current state of a lot of the U.S.

 It is tempting to treat measles as benign in these areas, but even a single case can call for a vigorous response, and vigorous responses require preparation.
 It is worth asking and answering questions like: